Skip to content

 Recommended recordings of the pieces performed by the Pacific Symphony on its programs in September.
 Shostakovich: Festive Overture.
 Royal Scottish National Orchestra, Neeme Jarvi, conductor.
 Chandos.
 Tchaikovsky: Piano Concerto No. 1.
 Symphonieorchester des Bayerischen Rundfunks, Krill Kondrashin, conductor.
 Martha Argerich, piano.

-pacificsymphony September 6, 2018September 5, 2018 classical music No Comments Read more
+pacificsymphony September 6, 2018September 5, 2018 Classical Music No Comments Read more

 Interview: Meredith Crawford, principal viola